 Telenor's Board of Directors has approved the company's human rights policies and exercises oversight with the support of its Sustainability and Compliance Committee.
 The Board of Directors also exercises oversight through its Risk and Audit Committee who has direct reporting from the Head of Group Internal Audit.
 Telenor's commitment to the GNI Principles is also overseen by the GNI Board of Directors through independent assessments.
-In 2019, Telenor underwent its first GNI Independent Assessment by an external assessor.
-Following a detailed review of the assessment by the multistakeholder GNI Board representing industry, civil society organisations, investors and academics, it was determined that Telenor is making good faith efforts to implement the GNI Principles with improvement over time.
-The full report can be accessed here.
-The next independent assessment will be conducted in 2022.
+Telenor has completed 2 rounds of independent assessments by an external assessor, in 2019 and in 2022.
+In both instances and following a detailed review of the assessment by the multistakeholder GNI Board representing industry, civil society organisations, investors and academics, it was determined that Telenor is making good faith efforts to implement the GNI Principles with improvement over time.